DasHomi/preventer/README.md

   - _Prevents you from placing water in the nether_
 - Prevent renamed block placing
   - _Prevents you from placing renamed blocks_
+- Prevent lava placing
+  - _Prevents you from placing lava_
 </details>

 <details>